 Boomers and even some Generation Xers often find themselves decluttering and downsizing while Millennials are moving into urban settings that offer smaller dwellings.
 Who wants to haul around grandpa’s 500-pound antique oak writing desk?
-It begs the question: Are the days of younger generations wanting their parents’ and grandparents’ furniture gone?
+It begs the question: Are the days of younger generations wanting to prepare their family heirlooms for storage long gone?

 For today’s modern sensibilities, how a piece of furniture functions is just as important as how it looks.
 The trend to build smaller homes and apartments continues to grow to make space-efficient multifunctional furniture a must-have—think IKEA bed with spacious pull-out drawers discreetly built into the bed frame.

 Nevertheless, there are instances where long-cherished furniture is worth the investment to place into storage for future generations.
-Even if you are downsizing, you can justify the cost to store items if a child, niece, nephew, or other relative you plan on passing it down to has expressed a sincere interest in taking the item in the near future.
+Even if you are downsizing, you can justify the cost to store items if a child, niece, nephew, or another relative you plan on passing it down to has expressed a sincere interest in taking the item in the near future.

 For example, heirloom wood furniture, like a pine antique armoire imported from England, is often irreplaceable.
 So, if you plan to save a treasured item, be sure to read our post on how to properly prepare your wood furnishings for storage to ensure they are as beautiful coming out of your storage unit as they were going in.

 10 Steps to follow when placing musical instruments in storage

 Whether you have priceless African drum, a Guarnerius violin, or various guitars you have collected over a lifetime, all musical instruments and electronics are sensitive to environmental conditions such as hot and cold temperatures, dust, and humidity.